NeonNyan/perfect-dark-fgsfdsfgs/README.md

 To build the project, you must already have a Perfect Dark ROM.
 The project can build the exact same ROM from decomp's source code combined with assets that it extracts from your base ROM.

-## Mod: Mouse Injector fixes
+## Mod: 1964GEPD / Mouse Injector fixes

+This branch includes Mouse Injector compatability and injectable "unofficial patches" that were originally implemented by Stolen and Carnivorous.
+These enhancements were ported to the decompilation project by N64 Vault community members.

-Build with `MI=1` to enable decomp Mouse Injector compatibility
+Build with `MI=1` to enable decomp Mouse Injector compatibility.
+Build with `FOV=1` to enable the in-game FOV slider.

+- `Stable addressing of relevant Mouse Injector pointers` enabled by Ryan Dwyer
+- `Mouse Injector in Perfect Dark decomp proof of concept` by Catherine Reprobate
+- `1964GEPD overclocking compatibility` by Ryan Dwyer
+- `1964GEPD smart slow motion fix` by Catherine Reprobate
-- jitter fix while manual aiming
+- `Jitter fix while manual aiming` ported by Catherine Reprobate
-- set radial menu alpha to 75%
+- `Set radial menu alpha to 75%` ported by Catherine Reprobate
-- set y pickup threshold to -60 degrees
+- `Set y pickup threshold to -60 degrees` ported by Catherine Reprobate
+- `Reload button` ported by Catherine Reprobate
+- `Blur reset on respawn` ported by Graslu
-- In-game FOV slider provided by HackBond.
-The last 7 bits of `g_GameFile.unk1e` are reserved for this value.
+- `In-game FOV slider` proof of concept by HackBond and modified by Catherine Reprobate.
+The last 7 bits of `(u16)g_GameFile.unk1e` are reserved for this value.
-- Reload button

 ## Status